tempestphp/tempest-docs/app/Front/Docs/Content/framework/05-models.md

 }
 ```

 As an alternative, you can write plain SQL files which will be discovered as migrations as well.
 The file name will be used as the migration's name.
-Note that you can have multiple queries in one sql file, each of them will be run as a separate migrations:
+Note that you can have multiple queries in one sql file, each of them will be run as a separate migration:

 ```sql
 -- app/Migrations/2024-08-16_create_publisher_table.sql